Menu:

 Lyndale Avenue Reconstruction Updates

-Updates are for the entire project from Minnehaha Creek to 31st Street
+Updates are for the entire project from Minnehaha Parkway to 31st Street

 Click here to get you to the main Hennepin County Lyndale reconstruction page.